 As with the GMAT and GRE, your test scores are valid for 5 years from the date of the exam.

-- Very flexible rescheduling: You don’t have to pay any fees to reschedule, as long as you do so online more than 48 hours (as of this writing) before your test date.
+- Really flexible scheduling: If you need to reschedule, there are no fees (as of this writing) as long as you reschedule online more than 48 hours before your test date.

-- Second, all score reports to schools are included in the test fee.
-You pay more upfront but then you don’t have to worry about paying anything later; you can report to as many schools as you want, whenever you want, for free.
+- Second, all of your score reports are already included in your fee.
+You don’t have to worry about extra fees later; report to any schools you want, whenever you like, for free.

-- If you take the test more than once, you can choose to share only one set of scores to your schools.
-(In other words, you don’t have to send your entire scoring record.)
+- If you take the test more than once, you can choose which set of test scores to send to your schools.
+(In other words, you don’t have to send your scores for every exam.)

-There is one small drawback to the EA compared with other exams: There is a two-test lifetime limit for an EA given in a testing center and a two-test lifetime limit for EA exams taken online.
+There is one minor drawback to the EA: There is a two-test lifetime limit for an EA given in a testing center and a two-test lifetime limit for EA exams taken online.
 (The GMAT has an 8-test lifetime limit across the two testing formats combined.)

 What official study materials are available?